 1. How do nursery rhymes help toddlers in developing their memory skills?

 Nursery rhymes may help toddlers develop their memory skills as they are full of rhyming words and patterns of sounds that may give the brain the input needed to categorize words by their internal structure.
-For example, nursery rhymes may help children differentiate between syllables, identify similarities between words and help them memorize such words (1).
+They can help children differentiate between syllables, identify similarities between words, and help them memorize such words (3).

 2. What role do nursery rhymes play in promoting creativity and imagination in toddlers?

 Singing or reciting a rhyme with physical gestures encourages children to express themselves creatively.
-Children tend to imagine and visualize the scenes they enact during the recitation, and this role play allows them to present themselves as different characters and events (2).
+Children tend to imagine and visualize the scenes they enact during the recitation, and this role play allows them to present themselves as different characters in different events (3).

 3. What are the historical origins of nursery rhymes?